kyle-shultz/kyle-shultz.github.io/index.md

 **Below are Projects I have completed**

-*Keep in mind most my repositories are private for school, please contact me at kylethomasshultz@gmail.com if you have an interest in viewing these.
+***Keep in mind most my repositories are private for school, please contact me if you have an interest in viewing one of these repositories.***

 Chat Server with Sockets (Java)